mcneela/Retina/demos/nldr/tutorial/tutorial.md

     X, color = datasets.samples_generator.make_swiss_roll(n_samples=1500)

-In the datasets module, `sample_generator` is a class that provides a number of utility functions for generating interesting data.
-The class' `make_swiss_roll` function does exactly as expected: generates a 3D swiss roll dataset.
-The function returns two items.
+In the datasets module, `sample_generator` is a class that provides a number of utility functions for creating interesting data.
+The class' `make_swiss_roll` function does exactly as expected: generates a 3D swiss roll dataset and returns two items.
 The first, `X`, is an n x 3 array of the points residing in the dataset, where `n = n_samples`.
 The second is a 1 x n array of the relative positions of each row in `X`.
 It is this sort of relational data that we need in order to apply a Matplotlib colormap to the roll, so we call it `color`.